Canadian Museum for Human Rights

 Another Étienne Gaboury-designed building, Winnipeg’s Royal Canadian Mint produces every single Canadian circulation coin, along with millions of coins for countries around the world.
 Its all-glass façade shimmers on the prairie as you first enter the east end of the city, while at sunset the building glows bronze, creating a copper tone reflective of coins that are produced within.
 It’s pyramid-like design always catches your eye—even when it stands in for the evil pharmaceutical headquarters in the Fernando Meirelles thriller, The Constant Gardener.
 Inside you can take a tour (that’s worth every penny! har har) to see how the state-of-the-art machinery produces coinage that is used across the globe.
 The gift shop also contains all manner of collector coins and such.

 The city’s largest park is chock-full of landmarks and attractions, so give yourself ample time when visiting.
 In summer, it is home to the outdoor Lyric Theatre—a venue for free concerts from the likes of the Winnipeg Symphony Orchestra, Canada’s Royal Winnipeg Ballet and local groups—along with some of the most beautiful gardens you’ve ever seen.
 Year-round, its Qualico Family Centre (itself an architectural gem built into the forested landscape) provides breakfast through lunch from The Park Café, including a takeout window that skaters on the frozen Riley Family Duck Pond relish, while the charming Tudor-style Pavilion houses an art gallery and event spaces.
 The Park’s Leo Mol Sculpture Garden contains hundreds of bronze creations from the master artist, the cricket field is often in use from local teams, and everywhere you look there’s a spot to sit and savour the sunshine.
-Coming soon (fall 2022) will be the unveiling of The Leaf, a massive horticultural exhibit featuring numerous biomes, Canada’s largest indoor waterfall and a butterfly garden.
+The Leaf, a massive horticultural exhibit featuring numerous biomes, a butterfly garden and Canada’s largest indoor waterfall.

 This stunning setting is a heavenly mix of old and new.
 Its west-facing limestone façade, along with the north and south walls, are the only remaining portion of the original 1906 version of the structure.
 The rest of the cathedral was lost in a massive fire in 1968, which blew out the huge, round ornate window (which is now an iconic oculus) above the three arches that now serve as an entranceway to its courtyard.
 Beyond the courtyard is the new church that was designed by Étienne Gaboury (yes, same guy!) and Denis Lussier, which reopened in 1972.
 Within, you’ll find a striking mix of wood and stone, along with some marvelous stained glass.
 The Cathedral does a unique job of celebrating the region’s Métis history, with motifs that include a statue of Mary sporting a Métis sash.